Skip to main content

 The Impact

-Our evidence-based recommendations have had a significant impact, aiming to improve the recruitment process for everyone involved.
-Our recommendations involve clarifying ESD and its partners' roles, providing more resources and support to farmworkers, enhancing language assistance, and adjusting the recruitment system to fit the norms of workers and employers.
+Our evidence-based recommendations helped improve recruitment for everyone involved.
+They include clearer roles for ESD and its partners', more resources and support for farmworkers, better language help, and recruitment that fits the norms of workers and employers.

-These actions have strengthened connections among ESD, farmworkers, growers, and employers, bringing about positive changes and making recruitment in Washington State more efficient.
-Anthro-Tech's efforts, grounded in empathy and practicality, will create a smoother recruitment experience for all stakeholders.
+These actions further connected ESD, farmworkers, growers, and employers, leading to positive changes and making recruitment in Washington more efficient.
+Anthro-Tech's work, based on empathy and practicality, will simplify agricultural recruitment.